 Sleep routines are for kids.
 I’m an adult.

-Yes.
-Yes you are.
-An adult who’s probably fucking exhausted every day from a life of constant work-based/life-based bullshit.
-An adult who more than likely stays up way too late watching shit documentaries on 90s’s love triangles, Gavin and Stacey repeats on Dave and 8 Out of 10 bastard Cats.
-You also fall asleep on the sofa watching said telly-guff and wake up in a small but disgusting puddle of your own drool at 3am, don’t you?
+That’s true, but you’re probably an adult who’s completely run-down every day from a life of constant work-based, life-based stress.
+An adult who more than likely stays up way too late watching pointless documentaries on 90’s love triangles, Gavin and Stacey repeats on Dave and only mildly amusing re-runs of 8 Out of 10 Cats.

-Sleep routines are for kids.
-They exist for a reason…but that reason is valid for adults too.
-We neglect our sleep health as soon as we can.
-It’s the one routine that almost all of us forget to give a shit about.
-And yet, it’s the one routine that can make the biggest difference to our health and wellbeing.
-Most adults need at least six to nine hours sleep a night, and many of us just aren’t getting that on a consistent basis.
+Sleep routines absolutely are for kids.
+They exist for a reason, but that reason is equally valid for adults too.
+We neglect our sleep health as soon as we’re able.
+It’s the one routine that almost all of us forget to take care of.
+And yet, it’s the one routine that can make the biggest difference to our health and well-being.
+Most adults need at least six to nine hours of sleep a night, and many of us just aren’t getting that on a consistent enough basis.

-Look, you’ve seen them about 400 times.
-You can recite the ‘2 steaks Pam’ routine with your fingers in your ears and still do the Essex accent to boot.
+Look, you’ve seen all of the episodes about 400 times.
+You can recite the ‘two steaks Pam’ routine with your fingers in your ears and still do the Essex accent to boot.
 You look fabulous, and you feels it, alright?